sabz19/eventful/README.md

 # Eventful

-### PWA for South Florida users to sign up for events!
+### Progressive Web App for showcasing events
+### AI Powered Events Calendar for people in SEFL to keep track of the latest events
 ###